YentingChen/Moneybox_iOS_Technical_Challenge/README.md

 There are screens in each flow, each screen is in the MVVM design pattern.

-- **View/ViewController** Display the visual elements, and each viewController contains its viewModel which contains the programming and function implementation.
+- **View/ViewController:** Display the visual elements, and each viewController contains its viewModel which contains the programming and function implementation.
 Due to the display being made by storyboard, so the View/Cell files are `.xib`

-- **ViewModel** Receives the input from ViewController, handling all the information and logic, and then sends it back to the ViewController.
+- **ViewModel:** Receives the input from ViewController, handling all the information and logic, and then sends it back to the ViewController.
 It also tells to navigator to switch the screen.

 ## Network
 - **NetworkService:** There is a loader to send the request and receive the response, and it contains the APIService.

-- **APIService** To make an URLRequest and parse the response to the type that we want.
+- **APIService:** To make an URLRequest and parse the response to the type that we want.

 ## Unit Tests
 - **CoordinatorTests:** Tests for switching screens.